-Advantages and Disadvantages of EPS Technology
+Advantages of Expanded Polystyrene (EPS) Technology

 Being a manufactured product, EPS are very eco-friendly by ensuring minimal degradation of the natural environment that is heavily impacted by mining stones in quarries.
 There will be minimal construction waste as EPS is recyclable and Reusable.

 Buildings take a shorter time to construct.
-When using the EPS technology, a building takes a very short period of time before occupation.
+When using the EPS technology, a building takes a very short period of time before the occupation.